wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-geospatial.md

 >
 >Points within a polygon must be specified in counter-clockwise order.
 A polygon specified in clockwise order represents the inverse of the region within it.

 In addition to Point, LineString and Polygon, GeoJSON also specifies the representation for how to group multiple geospatial locations, as well as how to associate arbitrary properties with geolocation as a **Feature**.
-Since these objects are valid JSON, they can all be stored and processed in DocumentDB.
+Since these objects are valid JSON, they can all be stored and processed in DocumentDB. <!-- deleted by customization However DocumentDB only supports automatic indexing of points. -->

 ### Coordinate Reference Systems